cdancy/jenkins-rest/README.md

 # jenkins-rest

-java-based client to interact with Jenkins REST API.
+Java client, built on top of jclouds, for working with Jenkins REST API.

 ## Setup